CBBC idents: Yellow animations (1997–2002)

-The CBBC Bugs
+The CBBC Bugs and the CBBC Channel (2002–2005)

-On 11 February 2002, CBBC changed dramatically in both look and remit.
+On 11 February 2002, CBBC changed dramatically in both its look and remit.
 The day marked the launch of the CBBC Channel, resulting in a new platform for the well-known brand.
-Also launched at the same time was the CBeebies channel and strand, resulting in CBBC's remit changing from 6–12 years of age, to 8–12 years.
-To mark both, a new identity was created for both to mark the occasion.
-Designed by Lambie-Nairn, the bug idents featured green moving bugs that contained the BBC logo as well as purple, textured 'C'.
+Also launched at the same time was CBeebies, resulting in CBBC's target audience changing from 0–12 years of age to 6–12 years.
+To mark the occasion, a new identity was created for both channels.
+Designed by Lambie-Nairn, the bug idents featured green one-eyed moving bugs that contained the BBC logo as well as the purple, textured 'C'.
 The bugs could split into others, and would often be depicted either fighting amongst themselves, or as being split or separated multiple times.
 In the last few weeks of the 'Yellow Animations' ident package before the day of the rebrand, the bugs occasionally invaded its ident package and presentation, but at the same time, they also occasionally invaded the BBC One idents and presentation, which teased and confused viewers into the upcoming new look.
-On 1 January 2004, the bugs have their own home in the idents, which was a lava lamp background containing with a purple building used for the CBBC Channel and a pink building used for CBBC's morning and afternoon strands on BBC One and Two.
-In-vision was still used, with TC9 being used for links on BBC One and Two, and the CBBC channel using TC2, however the set was changed to vivid backgrounds with blob shapes on, often with the idents playing in the background.
+On 1 September 2003, the bugs were given their own home in the idents, which was a blue lava lamp background containing a purple building used for the CBBC Channel and a pink building used for CBBC's morning and afternoon strands on BBC One and Two; both buildings are designed after BBC Television Centre.

+In-vision was still used, with TC9 being used for links on BBC One and Two, and the CBBC Channel using TC2, however the set was changed to vivid backgrounds with blob shapes on, often with the idents playing in the background.
 Promotions also changed so branding only occurred at the end, at which a wavy blue banner at the bottom would flow it with programme details on, usually with a blob looking in from the side of the screen.
 The new channel also had a DOG featuring the BBC logo, with a blob containing the 'C' only in front.
 The DOG was not used on terrestrial links, although a clock was occasionally added for morning links, either on its own or located inside a static blob.

-The bugs themselves were closely related to those designed for CBeebies, and almost identical for those designed for the Canadian television station, owned by BBC Worldwide, BBC Kids, which used yellow and blue for the bugs instead of green and purple.
+The bugs themselves were closely related to those designed for CBeebies, and almost identical for those designed for the Canadian television station owned by BBC Worldwide, BBC Kids, which used yellow and blue for the bugs instead of green and purple.
 This branding launched on 5 November 2001, 3 months before CBBC and CBeebies, and would remain until 2011.